polymorphine/container/README.md

 $object = $container->get('factory.product');
 ```
 Object created with `$container->get('factory.product')` will be the same as instantiated objects
-directly using `new` operator as shown in [Containers vs direct instantiation](#containers-vs-decomposed-factories)
+directly using `new` operator shown in [Containers vs direct instantiation](#containers-vs-decomposed-factories)
-section with some more extended take on the subject.
+section with extended take on the subject.

 ### Recommended use